Aviva private medical insurance spotlight

 Underwriting refers to what treatment will be included or excluded as part of your policy.
 The best moratorium depends on your health history and current requirements.
 Aviva offers the following underwriting options:

 - Full medical underwriting - You’ll be asked questions about your past health and pre-existing conditions.
-They’ll be excluded unless agreed otherwise
+They’ll be excluded unless agreed otherwise; additional information be asked from your GP.

 - Moratorium underwriting - automatic exclusions for any pre-existing conditions if you’ve had symptoms, medication, treatment, diagnosis or advice within the past 5 years.
 After purchasing a policy, you may be eligible for future coverage of the medical condition in question if 2 years have passed since you’ve received any of the above tests or treatments.

-If you’re transferring from an existing policy, you can apply for a continuation of your previous moratorium.
+If you’re transferring from an existing policy, you may be able to apply for a continuation of your previous moratorium.
 You’ll need to sign a declaration confirming the following:

 - You haven’t received any treatments, tests or consultations in the past 12 months, nor are there any pending.